RoelKroes/wspr2sondehub/README.md

 extension=curl

 # settings
-First open the settings.php file and change the settings to your liking.
+First open the settings.php file and change the settings.
+This is very important.

 # Run the program
 Run the program from the command line: